 Often, being a teenager can be a challenging experience.
 Teen-centered alcohol and drug rehabs realize this and work with you to address the unique challenges that arise from being a teenager, like peer pressure, complex decision-making, and overcoming struggles associated with your personal identity.

 For example, if you live in a more rural part of Michigan that doesn’t offer a wide variety of alcohol or drug rehab program choices, then you may choose to travel to Detroit for a wider range of treatment options.
 If you don’t live near Michigan, you should consider the cost of traveling out of state for your treatment and whether your insurance (if you have insurance) will consider your rehab facility of choice to be out of network.

-You may also want to consider how leaving your current residence to travel to Michigan for your alcohol and/or drug rehab treatment will impact your family and how a change in your environment could impact your alcohol misuse or substance misuse disorder.
+You may also want to consider how leaving your current residence to travel to Michigan for your alcohol and/or drug rehab treatment will impact your family and how a change in your environment could impact your addiction.